 Having said that, there are certainly other ways to read this element of the film.
 It’s genuinely thought-provoking, and a much better meditation on subject of monsters and souls than, say, I, Frankenstein.

 The characterisation of Peter Cushing’s Frankenstein is wildly inconsistent across the Hammer series.
 He’s genuinely evil in Curse and Revenge, misguided but basically benevolent in Evil, before going back to his pure evil roots in Frankenstein Must be Destroyed.
 In Created Woman, he’s shown to be mostly amoral.
 He has science to do, and won’t let considerations of right and wrong stand in his way.
 By the same token, he doesn’t go out of his way to hurt anyone as he does when he’s in pure evil mode.

-Cushing's performance reflects this scripting choice.
+Cushing’s performance reflects this scripting choice.
 He plays the Baron as determined and somewhat emotionless.
-He is continually pushing the weak willed Hertz to do his bidding, but isn't unnecessarily cruel to the man.
-He is loyal to his employee and his creation, racing to save Christina.
-There's a line during an experiment where he tells Dr Hertz to be careful, and it sounds like he's actually concerned for his friend's safety.
-He's Frankenstein at his most complex--in the Hammer Frankenstein movie that is the least to do with him, and the most to do with his creation.
+He is continually pushing the weak willed Hertz to do his bidding, but isn’t unnecessarily cruel to the man.
+He is loyal to his employee and his creation, testifying in Hans’ favour and risking himself to save Christina.
+There’s a line during an experiment where he tells Dr Hertz to be careful, and it sounds like he’s actually concerned for his friend’s safety.
+He’s Frankenstein at his most complex–in the Hammer Frankenstein movie that is the least to do with him, and the most to do with his creation.

 The relationship between Frankenstein and Hertz is interesting.
 There’s a gay subtext there – the cliché of the dominant and subservient partner in their same-sex parenting arrangement.
 Certainly, Thorley Walters plays up this angle a little, which is a good thing.
 He often has to show physical affection to Christina, and his slightly camp performance prevents this from looking creepy or inappropriate.